devlooped/GitInfo/src/GitInfo/readme.txt

     * You can get a list of your remotes by running `git remote -v` in your shell when inside your git repo.
     * Defaults to 'origin'.

+  $(GitBranchCI):
+    * Determines whether the branch name should be populated from default environment variables used by the CI system.
+Default to 'true'.

   $(GitDefaultBranch):
     * Specifies the base branch which is compared to your current branch (at time of build) to determine how many commits ahead the current branch is compared to base.